Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 How Cart v2 differs from Cart v1 in Optimizely Configured Commerce

-The break from v1 occurs immediately: instead of being based on IHandler and IPipeline, it is based on the IAsyncPipeline, which replaces both.
+The break from v1 occurs immediately.
+Instead of using IHandler and IPipeline, it uses IAsyncPipeline, which replaces both.

 This interface has four variations: